All Episodes

 That's the genius of federalism.

-Uh centralized states always fail unless they are small and unless they are homogenous.
+Centralized states always fail unless they are small and unless they are homogenous.

-Uh big countries, big centralized nations always break up.
+Big countries, big centralized nations always break up.

 That would be it.

-What we're trying to see now, what we're seeing now is a federal government that is in uh trying to impose uh as centralized a regime as France has, and it's going to it's going to be disastrous.
+What we're trying to see now, what we're seeing now is a federal government that is trying to impose as centralized a regime as France has.

 But why don't we enable portability?

-Why don't we have health care portability?
+Why don't we have healthcare portability?

-That's that somehow if you move from one state to another, uh your health care plan doesn't go with you.
+It's the craziest thing I've ever seen, that somehow if you move from one state to another, your healthcare plan doesn't go with you.

-What kind of what kind of crazy system is that?
+What kind of crazy system is that?

-Now the question is, how does all this play out in November 2010?
+Now, the question is, how does all this play out in November 2010?

 There are different views of this.